 You have to be particularly careful how you handle your tank if you are going to have a Powder Blue Tang.
 Due to his aggressiveness towards other surgeonfish, it’s highly recommended to avoid having another surgeonfish unless you are seeking trouble.

-It is very important for Powder Blue Tang to never experience food scarcity whatsoever because it will bring forth their aggressive and territorial behavior towards other fish.
+It is very important for Powder Blue Tang to never experience food scarcity because it will bring forth their aggressive and territorial behavior towards other fish.
 For this particular reason, many Powder Blue Tang owners choose to feed this fish by hand to ensure it is well-fed.

 Some ideal tank mates for the Powder Blue Tang are listed below: